Lewithough/SlumberBot/README.md

 ## Ngrok
 To publish your local environment to the public for webhook, you can try ngrok.
 You may find a clear tutorial here: https://medium.com/@antonyharfield/dialogflow-web-hooks-how-to-develop-locally-and-deploy-to-cloud-functions-48839919e998

+# Others
+## Dialogflow Codes
+In .zip Dialogflow there are all the intent used in this chatbot.
+I downloaded them as JSON file for further use.

+## Web Report
+The web report is a web page that provided to the users at the end of the chatbot conversation.
+I wrote some javascript codes to read the data from Data Foundry and visualize the data.